- About Us

 Furthermore, the plaintiff in a Houston non-subscriber case has a few advantages that are not available in a conventional personal injury lawsuit.
 Texas Labor Code Sec.
 406.033 forbids the non-subscriber defendant from presenting a few key defenses:

 The bad news is that plaintiffs do not enjoy the benefits of a speedy claims process.
 With workers’ compensation, the injured party can file a claim and begin receiving remuneration fairly quickly.
 That’s partly because the workers’ compensation system does not require the plaintiff to prove the employer was at fault.
-By contrast, a Houston non-subscriber case, like all personal injury suits, can take quite a while to make its way through the courts—and success is not certain.
+By contrast, a Montrose non-subscriber case, like all personal injury suits, can take quite a while to make its way through the courts—and success is not certain.

 The plaintiff must be able to prove the defendant’s negligence.
 We can fight to prove negligence, the extent of your injuries, and make your life easier every step of the way.
 Get in touch with our Houston non-subscriber accident lawyers today to get started with a claim of your own.